Yarosvet/sf_archiver/README.md

 It's an experiment, in which I was making my own archiver with Shannon-Fano algorithm.<br>
 After some time I've added Huffman algorithm too._

+The compressed file format is a structure consisting of a header, metadata, code table, and compressed source file data.<br>

 ## Select language

 - [English](README.md)